garykac/woven/docs/rules.md

 When you place a new THREAD on your TAPESTRY that completes a pattern on one of your spells, you cast that spell and trigger its effects.
 If the newly added THREAD completes multiple spell patterns, then you must choose one.

 THREADs can only be placed in empty boxes on your Tapestry Cards.
-Unless otherwise stated, they may not be placed on top of the element symbols on the Tapestry Cards.
+Unless otherwise stated, they may not be placed on top of the element symbols in your TAPESTRY.

 If you are casting a spell that you have hidden in your hand, then you must reveal that spell by placing it in front of you.